CATEGORIES & AWARD CRITERIA

 Entries into this category must demonstrate sustained results over time.
-There is no restriction on the start date of the campaign other than, at a minimum; results must date back to March 2015.
-The entry must also include results in the most recent period, between April 2017 and March 2018.
+There is no restriction on the start date of the campaign other than, at a minimum, results must date back to March 2016.
+The entry must also include results in the most recent period, between April 2018 and March 2019.

 T. DIGITALLY LED IDEAS

-How the core solution to the marketing challenge helped a business to grow or overcome barriers using marketing levers such as product, pricing, distribution or innovation.
+How the core solution to the marketing challenge helped a business to grow or overcome barriers using marketing levers such as PR, UX, product, pricing or distribution change.

 Shopper marketing covers a variety of disciplines (retail comms, promotions, brand partnerships, activations and experiential, packaging, eCommerce and more) that focus on driving conversion at the point of sale.
 Built from deep shopper insights, great shopper marketing ideas work from the store back, activating the path to purchase to build brands while driving sales in a growing number of transactional environments.

 X. USE OF DATA